weilin9999/WeiLin-ComfyUI-prompt-all-in-one/README_EN.md

 > 2.2.0 Version </br>1.
 Fixed known bug</br>2.
 Updated with new features: Global Prompt UI, Enlarge Window function

+# Lora tips Word writing tips
+<lora:xxxx:0.3:0.4> This formulation explains that 0.3 is the model strength and 0.4 is the CLIP strength
+If you are <lora:xxxx:0.4> then this interpretation of the model strength and CLIP strength are both 0.4

 # Summary

 This project is from sd-webui-prompt-all-in-one-app: https://github.com/Physton/sd-webui-prompt-all-in-one-app The project was modified ComfyUI version，However, there are modifications to the original author's project，Please go to the release of this project to download！！！